 Notable features inside the castle include the ballroom (largest of its kind in Northern Europe at 60 meters long/nearly 200 feet), chapel (the only surviving section from the 1629 fire), and casemates with Holger Danske.

-Halfway through our self-guided tour of the castle, the kids were pleasantly surprised to come across a room with crayons and legos.
+Halfway through our self-guided tour of the castle, the kids were pleasantly surprised to come across a room with crayons and lego bricks.
 It was a nice spot to take a break before continuing on through the rest of the rooms.

 Admission is included with the Copenhagen Card.
 Ticket prices vary based on the season (special events and live performances of Hamlet are held during the summer) and can also be purchased online.
 Children under the age of 18 are free.
 Those who visit the M/S Maritime Museum of Denmark on the same day will receive a 25% discount to Kronborg Slot.
 Plan on spending about 2-3 hours exploring the castle.